6 Qualities That All Strong Project Leaders Exude

 3. Have Strong Change Management Skills

 There are many variables that can derail your project plans.
 Weather patterns may change, or changes in corporate leadership may result in dramatic changes in scope, size or duration.
-But, these challenges can be overcome through strong change management skills, explains this blog post.
+But, these challenges can be overcome through strong change management skills.

 Project leaders must be able to adapt to changes.
 Chance is good that your project will not be identical to your current plans.
 Thus, it is essential to prepare for changes before you know what they will be.
 In other words, you should have a plan in place, a change management plan, that details how your team will respond to changes.